antaresproject/docs/docs/modules_development/module_base.md

 #### Deactivation

- Only activated modules can be deactivated.
+ Only active modules can be deactivated.
 This operation will remove dedicated ACL of the module.

  ![AT_COMP&MODS11](../img/docs/antares_concepts/components_and_modules/components_deactivate.png)

 #### Configuration

- Some modules may have dedicated Configuration Form.
+ Some modules may have dedicated Configuration Form as explained above in Simple Configuration.
  In that case by clicking the **Configure** button you will be redirected to the page with form which can be created dynamically or not - in this case you will be redirected to the custom URL.

  ![AT_COMP&MODS11](../img/docs/antares_concepts/components_and_modules/components_deactivate_configure.png)